 Previously, Texas residents who wished to carry a handgun either openly or concealed needed to obtain a License to Carry (LTC) issued by the Texas Department of Public Safety, the state agency that oversees the handgun licensing program.

-However, the Texas Legislature passed House Bill 1927 in the spring of 2021, which allows a person who is otherwise eligible to carry a handgun on their person without an LTC or other required training.
+However, the Texas Legislature passed House Bill 1927 in the spring of 2021.
+The bill allows a person who qualifies under the new law to carry a handgun on their person in a public place without an LTC or other required training.
 Governor Greg Abbott signed HB 1927 into law on June 16th, 2021, and it became effective on September 1st of this year.
 This act is known as the Firearm Carry Act of 2021 and is sometimes referred to as the "constitutional carry bill."

-To carry a firearm in Texas, a person must be at least 21 years of age and not be otherwise barred from possessing a firearm under both Texas and federal law.
 Laws regarding firearms can be complex.
 We urge you to speak with an attorney if you aren't sure if you are prohibited from carrying a firearm.
 As librarians, we cannot help you determine whether you are legally allowed to carry or possess a firearm.

 This bill does not extend the right to carry a firearm for anyone who was already barred from possessing a firearm under state and federal law, according to Section 2, subsection (3):

 persons who are currently prohibited from possessing firearms under state and federal law will not gain the right to possess or carry a firearm under this legislation